 The signs can be slightly different if you only have hearing loss in 1 ear or if a young child has hearing loss.

 Read more about the signs and symptoms of hearing loss.

 When to get medical help

-- If you or your child suddenly lose hearing (in 1 or both ears), call your GP or NHS 111 as soon as possible.
+- if you or your child suddenly lose hearing (in 1 or both ears), call a GP or NHS 111 as soon as possible

-- If you think your or your child's hearing is getting gradually worse, make an appointment to see your GP.
+- if you think your or your child's hearing is getting gradually worse, make an appointment to see a GP

-- If you're concerned about a friend's or family member's hearing, encourage them to see their GP.
+- if you're concerned about a friend's or family member's hearing, encourage them to see a GP

 If needed, they can refer you to a specialist for more hearing tests.